dask/distributed/docs/source/active_memory_manager.rst

 Active Memory Manager
 =====================
 The Active Memory Manager, or *AMM*, is an experimental daemon that optimizes memory usage of workers across the Dask cluster.
-It is disabled by default.
+It is enabled by default but can be disabled/configured.
+See `Enabling the Active Memory Manager`_ for details.

 Memory imbalance and duplication